SecureSECO/SearchSECOCrawler/README.md

 # License

+This project is licensed under the GNU Affero General Public License v3.0.
+See [LICENSE](LICENSE) for more info.

 This program has been developed by students from the bachelor Computer Science at Utrecht University within the Software Project course.
 © Copyright Utrecht University (Department of Information and Computing Sciences)

 ## Licenses for code from other projects
 * [Curl](https://curl.se/).
-The license for Curl can be found in `external/curl/COPYING` and is applicable to everything in the `external/curl` folder.
+The license for Curl can be found in [external/curl/COPYING](external/curl/COPYING) and is applicable to everything in the [external/curl](external/curl) folder, and any subfolders.
 * [Curlcpp](https://github.com/JosephP91/curlcpp).
-The license for curlcpp can be found in `external/curlcpp/LICENSE` and is applicable to everything in the `external/curlcpp` folder.
+The license for curlcpp can be found in [external/curlcpp/LICENSE](external/curlcpp/LICENSE) and is applicable to everything in the [external/curlcpp](external/curlcpp) folder, and any subfolders.